Laban rayeb: Preparation

 The milk is not disturbed while its natural microflora ferment it.

 The fat is scooped out and used to make butter.

 The remaining curd is the laban rayab.

 It smells similar to buttermilk, and has a slightly acid taste.

 Variants and derived products

 Laban khad is a variant that is fermented in a goat pelt.

 Goubasha is a traditional drink in the Sudan.

 Some cream is added to laban rayeb made from buffalo milk, and the mixture is then diluted with water.

 Laban zeer is another variant made in earthenware pots.
 It may be mixed with boiled, dried and ground wheat grains, fermented for twenty four hours, then sundried to make Kishk.
 This is a very nutritious food that may keep for several years.

 Karish cheese is made from laban rayeb by pouring the curd onto a reed mat and letting it drain, occasionally spreading it and squeezing it in the mat, and then hanging it for two or three days.
 Shortly before being finished the cheese is dry-salted, and then hung in the mat for a few more hours.

+History

+There is evidence that it was made by the ancient Egyptians.